 Uluru & The Olgas

-Getting up at 5 o’clock in the morning is quite a common occurrence amongst visitors, and if you’re game, you’ll see many of them trotting with their tripods up to the several lookouts around the resort, just to catch the first glimmers of light hitting the Big Rock.
+Getting up at 5 o’clock in the morning is quite a common occurrence amongst visitors, and if you’re game, you’ll see many of them trotting with their travel tripods up to the several lookouts around the resort, just to catch the first glimmers of light hitting the Big Rock.
 Sunrises and sunsets can be a rather impressive spectacle here, and it’s truly unbelievable how many times Uluru changes in color in only a short space of time.
 The additional benefit of getting up at such an early hour is seeing all the wildlife come out to feed, including parrots, rabbits and, sometimes, kangaroos.
 If you’re lucky and are here during a rainy day, you’re likely to see a rainbow over Uluru and several forming over the nearby Katja Tjuta rock formations, informally known as the Olgas.
 Both sites are sacred aboriginal ground and it is definitely worth taking a tour of them with a local guide or park ranger to find out more about them from the indigenous point of view.
 They are also a famous energy power spot on Earth, so there are alternative tours available, if you’re interested in this side of things.

 The Town Called Alice